 The island is almost untouched by tourism so it’s perfect for people who like to get off the beaten track.
 The best way to get to the island of Šćedro is by water taxi from Zavala which runs every day during the summer season.

 Sveti Nikola with its 628 meters is the highest island’s peak.
 It’s situated above the southern shore of Zavala and Sveta Nedjelja.
 At the top are a stone cross and a picturesque chapel of St. Nicholas (Sv.
 Nikola) from the 15th century.
-The climb to the summit is worth the effort, as it offers beautiful views of the Dalmatian coast and the surrounding islands – Šćedro, Korčula, Brač, and Vis.
-It’s one of the best places to watch the sunset in Hvar Island.
+Climbing to the top of Sveti Nikola is one of the best things to do on the island of Hvar and it is worth the effort, as it offers beautiful views of the Dalmatian coast and the surrounding islands – Šćedro, Korčula, Brač, and Vis.
+It’s one of the best places to watch the sunset on Hvar Island.

-Every year Croatia’s wines become more and more celebrated around the world.
+Every year Croatia’s wines become more and more celebrated around the world, so if you’re on the island of Hvar, one of the best things to do is try the local wine.
 And as one of the premier wine growing islands in the Adriatic, Hvar is a terrific place to enjoy some great local wines like Plavac Mali or Bogdanuša.

 Plavac Mali is probably the best known Croatian wine that should be definitely at the top of your list.
 The name refers to the small blue grapes: in Croatian ‘plavo’ means ‘blue’ and ‘mali’ means ‘small’.
 This red wine is very rich and flavorful, with aromas including blackberries, dark cherries, pepper, and spices.